Georgetown (Washington, D.C.): 20th century

-In 1915, the Buffalo Bridge (on Q Street) opened and connected this part of Georgetown with the rest of the city east of Rock Creek Park.
-Soon thereafter, new construction of large apartment buildings began on the edge of Georgetown.
+In 1915, the Buffalo Bridge on present-day Q Street opened and connected this part of Georgetown with the rest of the city east of Rock Creek Park.
+New construction of large apartment buildings began on the edge of Georgetown.
 In the early 1920s, John Ihlder led efforts to take advantage of new zoning laws to get restrictions enacted on construction in Georgetown.
-A 1933 study by Horace Peaslee and Allied Architects laid out ideas for how Georgetown could be preserved.
+In 1933, a study by Horace Peaslee and Allied Architects laid out ideas for how Georgetown could be preserved.

-The C & O Canal, then owned by the Baltimore & Ohio Railroad, formally ceased operations in March 1924.
-After severe flooding in 1936, B & O Railroad sold the canal to the National Park Service in October 1938.
+The Chesapeake and Ohio Canal, then owned by the Baltimore and Ohio Railroad, formally ceased operations in March 1924.
+After severe flooding in 1936, Baltimore and Ohio Railroad sold the canal to the National Park Service in October 1938.
 The waterfront area retained its industrial character in the first half of the 20th century.
 Georgetown was home to a lumber yard, a cement works, the Washington Flour mill, and a meat rendering plant, with incinerator smokestacks and a power generating plant for the old Capital Traction streetcar system, located at the foot of Wisconsin Avenue, which closed in 1935, and was demolished in October 1968.
 In 1949, the city constructed the Whitehurst Freeway, an elevated highway above K Street, to allow motorists entering the District over the Key Bridge to bypass Georgetown entirely on their way downtown.

 In 1950, Public Law 808 was passed, establishing the historic district of "Old Georgetown".
 The law required that the United States Commission of Fine Arts be consulted on any alteration, demolition, or building construction within the historic district.

 In 1967, the Georgetown Historic District was listed on the U.S. National Register of Historic Places.

 21st century

 Georgetown is home to many politicians and lobbyists.
-Georgetown's landmark waterfront district was further revitalized in 2003 and includes hotels such as a Ritz-Carlton and a Four Seasons.
+Georgetown's landmark waterfront district was further revitalized in 2003, and includes a Ritz-Carlton, Four Seasons, and other hotels.
 Georgetown's highly traveled commercial district is home to a variety of specialty retailers and fashionable boutiques.